xiaoguaili/Product_names_category/README.md

 ## Part 1: Order Item Name
 ### Outline:
 In order to predict the categories of products, a reference dataset (Amazon product dataset ../website or reference#) is adopted to train the model.
 The reference dataset is divided into training set and test set.
 Using a naive bayes model, 44 categories are predicted for the test set, with 75% accuracy.
+(The result of XGBoost model is coming soon.)

 ### 1. Goal:
 For the online transactions, we have the information about the product items that people buy,